-View everything you missed - for months after the session!
-Catch up on virtual conference recordings through our All-Access Channel - on your own time, and at your own pace!
-All virtual conference sessions will be recorded and available for viewing through March 31, 2023.
+View everything you missed - until the end of March!
+Catch up on Virtual Conference recordings through our All-Access Channel - on your own time, and at your own pace!
+All Virtual Conference sessions will be recorded and available for viewing through March 31, 2024.

 Can't attend live conference dates?
 No problem!

 You can still register to get admission to the Winter Virtual All-Access Channel!
-Catch up on content through recorded sessions** and earn independent learning CEUs*!
+Catch up on content through recorded sessions** and/or earn independent learning CEUs*!

 *Check with the regulatory board in the state(s) where you are licensed to learn how this event can be counted towards your licensure requirements.